CentaurusInfra/mizar/docs/design/Zeta_System_Design.md

 communication scheme without any compatibility issues with Compute Nodes if needed, such as enabling Jumbo frame.

-The main responsibilities for DFN nodes are:
+The main responsibilities for FTN nodes are:

 1. Building block for Distributed Flow Table (DFT for short), refer to
     \[1\] for DFT details